 Hotels in the Plant Riverside District

-If you’re trying to decide where to stay in Savannah and are considering the Plant Riverside District, there are a few hotels worth mentioning in the vicinity.
+If you’re trying to decide where to stay in Savannah and are considering the Plant Riverside District, there are a few hotels worth mentioning.

 Savannah Travel Blog